joantolos/blog/content/blog/doIt.md

 By the way, I don't play video games anymore.
 Again, just naturally, I didn't realise when I stopped playing, it came naturally.
 I had a great time playing video games a long time a go.
 Today, it is not for me anymore, no trauma.

 Just start doing what you (really) want to do, and the things that doesn't have place in your life anymore, will just leave.

+# I screw up a lot

+That is a fact.
+I forget things, sometimes mess up appointments and a long list...
+It is going to happen, just allow a little room to mess up things, and make your peace with it.

 ## References: